ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Here s the method I recommend to determine a level: Assign the level at which the Cumulative Score is 66 percent or higher.
 The cumulative score for a given level is the percent of all scores that are at that level or higher.
 The lowest level will always have a cumulative score of 100 percent, Level 2 will be 100 percent minus the percentage of votes from Level 1.
 Level 3 is 100 percent minus the percentage from Level 2 and Level 1, and so on.

 In the example above, the individual would be a Level 2.
 At Level 2, their cumulative score is 90 percent.
-Using the 66 percent rule, they are very close to a Level 3 (which is at 60 percent) a mere two votes away. at they are so close can be used in coaching to encourage further improvement before promotion, or used to justify an adjustment within a pay band.
+Using the 66 percent rule, they are very close to a Level 3 (which is at 60 percent) a mere two votes away.
+That they are so close can be used in coaching to encourage further improvement before promotion, or used to justify an adjustment within a pay band.

 When you've completed your overall calculation, if you've managed to track a manager s scores separately, you can apply the same formula to the manager s scores in isolation and calculate the difference between the level resulting from the cumulative score of the manager s reviews and the level from the cumulative score of all peer reviews.
 A large delta there anything more than one level warrants close attention and additional review as it means the manager and peers have significantly different perspectives on an individual s performance.
 Or it might indicate some irregularity in the voting/scoring process.